 Steveston Coffee Company

 3511 Moncton Street

-A stalwart of the Richmond coffee scene from the days when artisan java was barely on the menu in Metro Vancouver, this clapboard Steveston Village charmer has a loyal following in the village and beyond.
-Drop in for all the standard coffee classics plus a hearty menu of bagels, breakfast items and fortifying sandwiches (turkey recommended).
+A stalwart of the Richmond coffee scene from the days when artisan java was barely on the menu in Metro Vancouver, this Steveston Village charmer has a loyal following in the village and beyond.
+Drop by Steveston Coffee Company for all the standard coffee classics plus a hearty menu of bagels, breakfast items and fortifying sandwiches.
 Sunny day?
-Snag a streetside seat outside.
-This is also the ideal Moncton Street spot to fuel-up at before a leisurely on-foot exploration of the many cool shops dotted throughout the village.
+Grab a coffee to go and head over to Garry Point Park for a scenic walk, or spend dome time exploring the many cool shops dotted throughout the village.

-Like no other Lower Mainland coffee shop, this warm and welcoming hangout is as much about communing with owner Vincent Wong as it is about sampling the perfect coffee he’ll be preparing for you.
-As soon as you arrive, he’ll start chatting with you about the kind of coffee you like or the mood you’re in, aiming to ascertain the perfect beverage for you.
-There’s no price list but your pottery-cupped coffee—made from a personally-ground batch of fine beans from regions such as Kenya or Guatemala—typically costs around $15.
+Like no other Lower Mainland coffee shop, this warm and welcoming hangout is as much about communing with owner Vincent Wong as it is about sampling the amazing coffee he prepares.
+As soon as you arrive at Faebrew, he’ll start chatting with you about the kind of coffee you like or the mood you’re in, aiming to ascertain the perfect beverage for you.
+There’s no price list, but your coffee—made from a personally-ground batch of fine beans from regions such as Kenya or Guatemala—typically costs around $15.
 For that, you’ll get to slow down, sip an amazing brew, and chat with Vincent about coffee and life in what feels like his living room.
 Looking for a unique Richmond coffee experience?
 You just found it.

 Vincent working his magic at Faebrew. | Photo: John Lee